jweng7022/Getting-and-Cleaning-Data/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # Variables:
-x_test, y_test, x_train, y_train, subject_test, and subject_train are txt files contain in the data se available for download.
+x_test, y_test, x_train, y_train, subject_test, and subject_train are txt files contain in the data available for download.

-x_data, y_data, and subject_data are txt files combined by user. feature and activity_labels are txt files containing the desired column names for the tidy data set. feature2 is the file created by user where the desired column name is extracted. tidy_data is the txt file created after the user performed cleaning on the raw data.
+x_data, y_data, and subject_data are txt files combined by user.

+feature and activity_labels are txt files containing the desired column names for the tidy data set.

+feature2 is the file created by user where the desired column name is extracted.

+tidy_data is the txt file created after the user performed cleaning on the raw data.

 # Procedure